vocobox/vocobox/README.md

 ### Human perception of real time

-We found in P.Brossier <a href="http://aubio.org/phd/thesis/brossier06thesis.pdf">Thesis</a> that human can perceive audio events when they are separated by 50ms to a few milisecond :
+We found in P.Brossier <a href="http://aubio.org/phd/thesis/brossier06thesis.pdf">Thesis</a> that human can't perceive audio events when they are separated by less than 50ms to a few milisecond :

 > As auditory nerve cells need to rest after firing, several phenomena may occur within the inner ear.
 Depending on the nature of the sources, two or more events will be merged into one sensation.
 In some cases, <b>events will need to be separated by only a few millisecond to be perceived as two distinct events, while some other sounds will be merged if they occur within 50 ms</b>, and sometimes even longer.
 These effects, known as the psychoacoustic masking effects, are complex, and depend not only of the loudness of both sources, masker and maskee, but also on their frequency and timbre [Zwicker and Fastl, 1990].
 The different masking effects can be divided in three kinds [Bregman, 1990].
 Pre-masking occurs when a masked event is followed immediately by a louder event.
 Post-masking instead occurs when a loud event is followed by a quiet noise.
 In both case, the quiet event will not be perceived – i.e. it will be masked.
 The third kind of masking effect is simultaneous masking, also referred to as frequency masking, as it is strongly dependent on the spectrum of both the masker and the maskee.

-### Real time capabilities of the Java platform

 We thus consider 5ms to be the timeframe within which we should be able to do computational work to be able to produce audio without cues.
 It is like being able to render images of an animation below 1/25s to display at a rate suitable with persistence of vision.

+### Real time capabilities of the Java platform

 In this project we are rather working on data than delivering production ready software so we could say it is not a matter if standard versions of Java can't  deal with the above speed constraints due to non predictability of garbage collection.

 But Java can be a good platform for real time, as shown by <a href="http://researcher.watson.ibm.com/researcher/view_group.php?id=174">Metronome GC</a>, a Garbage Collector able work in deterministic time, with the promise of not spending more than 3ms in collecting garbage.
 3ms is great because it is lower to than the perception capabilities of our brain as exposed above.

+### Performance of components

+We noticed Tarsos processes files in much faster time a player would read it.

 ## Getting and building source code